 A portion of the proceeds from the flow-through units were held in trust and released as eligible expenditures were incurred.
 At October 31, 2017, there were funds held in trust of \$72,011 (2016 - \$Nil).
 These funds were classified as restricted cash on the consolidated statement of financial position.
-They were released subsequent to October 31, 2017.
+They were released during the three months ended January 31, 2018.